WurthElektronik/FeatherWings/Sensor2BLE/README.md

 ## Introduction

 Würth Elektronik eiSos offers different product development boards in the FeatherWing form factor.
 Access to the Feather eco-system offers unlimited possibilities.
-One such example is described here with the combination of an [Adafruit Feather M0 Express](https://www.adafruit.com/product/3403) with our [Sensor FeatherWing](../SensorFeatherWing)  and [Proteus-III BLE FeatherWing](../ProteusFeatherWing).
+One such example is described here with the combination of an [Adafruit Feather M0 Express](https://www.adafruit.com/product/3403) with our [Sensor FeatherWing](../SensorFeatherWing)  and [Setebos-I FeatherWing](../Setebos-I_FeatherWing).

 A typical IoT application involves sensing the environment through sensors, collecting the sensor data and passing it on to the smart device.
 The smart device then offers possibilities to further process and visualize data.
-In this example, the data from the sensors on the Sensor FeatherWing is read and forwarded via Proteus-III BLE FeatherWing.
+In this example, the data from the sensors on the Sensor FeatherWing is read and forwarded via Setebos-I BLE FeatherWing.
 This data is visualized on the **WE-SensorBLE** smart device application available for [Android](https://play.google.com/store/apps/details?id=com.eisos.wesensorble) and [iOS](https://apps.apple.com/de/app/we-sensorble/id1642507035)

+This Evaluation Kit is not yet in series production, radio hardware is currently using Protues-III instead of later Setebos-I. Changes may apply till product release.
+A Setebos-I Feather will not be available as a product, since Bluetooth LE function can be supported by the Setebos-I Feather.

 ### Installing the tools